Attorneys Discuss How to Prove a TBI Claim in Atlanta

 One of the primary ways TBI is diagnosed is through an evaluation of the injured person's symptoms.
 Head or neck pain, nausea, loss of coordination, and problems with memory, concentration, or mood can all be signs of TBI.
 In order to correctly diagnose traumatic brain injury, medical providers must be well-versed in the signs of brain injury and know how to ask detailed questions that help the injured person remember as well as possible what caused the harm.

 Mild traumatic head injuries can be difficult to establish in this way because symptoms may not develop for days or even weeks after the injury occurs.
 The injured person may appear to walk, talk, and function fine, but may have difficulty thinking straight, controlling emotions and expressions, or remembering things.
 By the time the injured person sees a physician, the brain may have healed enough that no damage shows in a brain scan - but this does not mean the damage has not been done.

 After an accident in which a blow to the head is suspected, a physician might send a TBI patient for an imaging study of the brain.
 Computerized tomography (CT) and magnetic resonance imaging (MRI) are two of the most common types of imaging used to seek evidence of TBI, bleeding or swelling, or other brain-related problems.

 The difficulty with using imaging alone to prove TBI is that many mild brain injuries don't show up on imaging scans.
 This is especially likely when the injury was caused not by a blow to the head, but by the force of the brain "rattling around" inside the skull, such as during whiplash.
-Imaging and studies of the patient's symptoms should be used together to establish whether a TBI has occurred and how it is affecting the patient's life.
+Imaging and studies of the patient's symptoms should be used together to establish whether a traumatic brain injury has occurred and how it is affecting the patient's life.